-Investing in our footways is a Mayoral commitment included within the Mayor's manifesto.
-It is therefore a priority to ensure footways are invested in.
+As such investing in our footways is a Mayoral commitment included within the Mayor's manifesto.
+It is therefore a priority to ensure footways are in a good condition and are invested in.
 A Footway Network Survey (FNS) was completed in 2020 on 100% of the footway network and the condition is presented in the pie chart below.
+As with roads, the data is held in XA© and is used to complete the Whole of Government Accounts (WGA) return as well as identifying future footway schemes in line with the Authority's asset management principles.
+Given improvements to footways is currently a Mayoral priority, they will be considered accordingly as part of current and future work programmes.

-The DfT recommendation is to undertake a detailed condition survey of the footway network every 4 years.
+The pie chart below shows the current condition of footways across the Borough for the period 2022/23.
+This has not changed because a footway survey has not been undertaken since 2020.
+The reason for not carrying out a survey is that they are inspected annually for safety only and the DfT recommendation is to undertake a detailed condition survey of the footway network every 4 years.
 Therefore, it is the intention to re-survey the footway network next financial year to assess the effect of the additional investment in footways since it became a Mayoral priority.
-Footways are still routinely inspected at least twice per year in estate areas in between detailed condition surveys.